kkrohrer/CDC2025/md.md

 2. **Artist Name**
    - Select a real-world artist whose catalog aligns with the temperature-derived genre.
 3. **Song Blueprint**
-   - List 3-5 existing songs, production notes, playlist cues anchored in actual releases.
-If data is insufficient to choose real songs, state the limitation and offer research guidance.
+   - The number of songs in a system should be equivalent to the number of planets in the host system, production notes, playlist cues anchored in actual releases.
 4. **Data Confidence**
    - List any missing or borderline inputs.
 If fields are absent, state “not provided” and explain the fallback used.